 Public transport in Hong Kong

-Hong Kong's public transport system is made up of a well-integrated network of trains, buses, trams and ferries.
+Hong Kong's public transport system comprises a well-integrated network of trains, buses, trams, and ferries.
 All four modes of public transport can be accessed using a contactless smartcard known as an Octopus Card.
 Passengers simply tap in and out before and after their journey.

 Mass Transit Railway (MTR)